Scientific-Computing-Lab/MLography/README.md

 # Introduction
-This repository is the implementation of MLography - a framework that measures and marks the anomaly scores of object.
-In the following output examples from the model, red objects are the most anomalous and blue are the most non-anomalous.
+This repository is the implementation of MLography - a framework that measures and marks the anomaly scores of some geometrical objects.
+In the following output examples of metallographic scans, red objects (impurities) are the most anomalous and blue are the most non-anomalous.
+## Output examples ##
 In MLography there are several kinds of anomaly measures:
 1. **Spatial Anomaly**: objects (impurities) that are big and distant compared to their neighborhood are considered anomalous: